Hailey Baldwin Shows Off Amazing Figure In Incredibly Short Daisy Dukes

-According to The Daily Mail, Hailey is going to serve as the new face of Levi 501s denim which includes everything from the original 501, the 501 skinny, and 501 shorts.
+According to The Daily Mail, Hailey is going to serve as the new face of Levi 501s denim, which includes everything from the original 501, the 501 skinny, and 501 shorts.
 Photos from the campaign show the 22-year-old wearing a wide array of jean shorts and jeans while also showing off her incredible figure.
-In one of the new images, Baldwin stands against a pink background as she shows off her long, lean stems in a pair of very short daisy dukes.
+In one of the new images, Baldwin stands against a pink background as she shows off her long, lean stems in a pair of very short Daisy Dukes.

-The model playfully holds the jeans with the top button undone and wears a plain white shirt that shows off her midriff.
+The model playfully holds the jeans with the top button undone, and wears a plain white shirt that shows off her midriff.
 The blonde haired beauty wears her hair down and slightly curled along with minimal makeup.
 In another playful photo from the shoot, Hailey stands to the side and holds up her white shirt, once again giving fans a little glimpse of her abs.
-One other image from that outfit simply zooms in on Baldwin’s backside, showing off her booty.
+One other image of that outfit simply zooms in on Baldwin’s backside, showing off her booty.

-Another outfit from the shoot features Baldwin in a lighter wash of jeans paired with a pink floral shirt that ties in the front.
-Like the other series of photos, this one leaves little to the imagination as the daisy dukes show off Mrs. Bieber’s fit figure.
-The model herself has yet to post any photos from the new collab to her own Instagram page but Levi’s posted a short video earlier today to promote the collab.
+Another outfit from the shoot features Baldwin in a lighter wash of jeans, paired with a pink floral shirt that ties in the front.
+Like the other series of photos, this one leaves little to the imagination as the Daisy Dukes show off Mrs. Bieber’s fit figure.
+The model herself has yet to post any photos from the new collab to her own Instagram page, but Levi’s posted a short video earlier today to promote the collaboration.

 #HaileyBaldwin is the first and ONLY face of #Levis501 EVER!
 Check out the brand's super-fun campaign with Mrs. Bieber and find out what her first gig with Levi's will be … https://t.co/Mzmn6US4ZQ pic.twitter.com/uJn8HNZuCI